webjetcms/webjetcms/docs/en/redactor/apps/abtesting/README.md

 	- let's get more from the visitor
 	- social icons, newsletter
 	- bonus offer

 ## Creating a test

-To create a B version of the page, select the original version of the page and click on the icon <i class="fas fa-restroom" /> Save as AB test.
-You will then create a copy of the page, which will display an icon in the Status column <i class="fas fa-restroom" />.
+To create a B version of the page, select the original version of the page and click on the icon <i class="ti ti-a-b"></i> Save as AB test.
+You will then create a copy of the page, which will display an icon in the Status column <i class="ti ti-a-b"></i>.
 In version B, you can edit the text of the page to test the impact of the changes.

 ![](datatable.png)